 Like the customer survey, these reports will help you identify trends in your audience’s demographics.
 We recommend downloading them all and cross-referencing the data you collect from your customers to help paint a better picture of who your target market is currently, and who it should be.

-Now that you’ve got the big picture of your audience.
+Now that you’ve got the big picture of your target audience.
 What are your industry competitors doing?
 Where better to get ideas than from those vying for the same customer.
 While you won’t be able to see the exact demographics that your competitor is going after, this research will give you an idea of how they’re targeting similar audiences to help you refine your strategy.

 To begin this process, ask yourself the following questions about each of your competitors: